Guru & the Guru Disciple Relationship.

 A guru represents truth, bliss or oneness and beauty.
 This is called Satchidananda.

 Auspiciousness is feeling the force of the divine in your life, recognizing and experiencing grace.
 Truth is walking the path with courage to face yourself.
 Beauty is the outcome of effort and grace, it is the culmination of perfection in action, excellence in character – what the guru embodies and represents for a disciple.

 The force of my guru in my life is very tangible.
 His ongoing presence serves as a reminder of my dharma and path as an aspirant.
 The fact that I teach and share yoga is a by-product of this lifelong effort.
 The yoga practices and disciplines he has imparted, simplicity in living and motivation to continually improve are always with me.
 The teachings he imparts are there to help me stand firmly on my own two feet, no matter what life circumstances I encounter.

 It is an unending relationship which I will always cherish.

-May you connect with the Guru Tattwa (Element) during this auspicious time of Guru Poornima.
+May you connect with the Guru Tattwa (Element) & your inner light that it represents during this auspicious time of Guru Poornima.

 Aum shanti Pragyadhara